yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.7.0.md

 # Changelog

 ## Added
-- Added content blocks validation for content pages.
+- Added content blocks validation for content pages to avoid changes to content pages that result in page render errors.
-- Added the audit log capability.
+- Added the audit log capability to track any action that changes state of the portal or queries data from the portal.
-- Added the capability to limit frequency of access requests.
+- Added the capability to limit frequency of access requests to block any abuse of free plans.

 ## Changed
 - Disable autocomplete for passwords in the default theme to prevent the access credentials from being stored on the local computer.
 The stored credentials can be captured by an attacker who gains control over the user's computer.